sbb-design-systems/sbb-angular/src/angular/typography.md

 <html class="sbb-lean sbb-off-brand-colors"></html>
 ```

-For viewing this showcase in the `sbb-off-brand-colors` mode you can simply click
+For viewing this documentation app in the `sbb-off-brand-colors` mode you can simply click
 [this link](/?mode=sbb-off-brand-colors&variant=lean) or add the `?mode=sbb-off-brand-colors`
-query parameter to any page of this showcase.
+query parameter to any page of this documentation app.

 ## Global Settings